iovidius/birthday-widget/README.md

 ## Installation
 1. Install [Rainmeter](https://www.rainmeter.net/);
-2. Install the .rmskin package.
+2. Install the .rmskin package (latest release).

 ## Customize
 1. Add a CSV file containing all birthdays you want to display to the skin folder;